-Like after making all the waffle batter, not having a waffle maker.
+Like after making all the waffle batter, finding out we don't have a waffle maker.

 Chef Sherbet: Moooom!
 We can't find the waffle maker anywhere!
 In the garage, the laundry room, the kitchen, the guest room!

 Mom: Hmm, where did I keep it?
 Call dad.

 Chef Hans: Dad doesn't know, we called already!

 Mom: Well, I suppose we'll just have to buy a new one then!

 Frying the chicken was tricker than expected, so we ended up oven baking the chicken since the inside wasn't cooked yet when the coating was already black.
 Also, we discovered frying evenly is quite difficult when all your pans are warped.